lumigo-io/lumigo-node/CONTRIBUTING.md

 ```

 ```
-fix(release): need to depend on latest rxjs and zone.js
+fix(release): need to depend on the latest shimmer

 The version in our package.json gets copied to the one we publish, and users need the latest of these.
 ```